October 1992, the first 50 miles of the multi-use, recreational

 Brainerd/Baxter north to Bemidji State Park.

-remaining phases of construction, from Baxter south to the Crow
+completed include a 6-mile paved stretch from Baxter south to the Crow

 The Paul Bunyan Trail intersects at Walker,